lextoumbourou/notes/notes/reference/moocs/coursera/attention-models-in-nlp/week-2.md

 ## Multi-head Attention

-* One improve that can be made on the attention mechanisms discussed so far is [[Multi-Head Attention]].
+* One improve that can be made on the attention mechanisms discussed so far is [Multi-Head Attention](Multi-Head Attention).
     * Apply multiple versions of Scaled-Dot Product Attention in parallel.
     * Then apply a transformations many times.
     * Different sets of representation, allows model to return multiple relationships betweens words in query and key matrice.